 Select the top 2-4 overarching needs from 3.2.
 Conduct a separate root cause analysis (RCA) for each need.
 Any RCA tools and resources can be used, but suggestions are available as part of the Identifying Need webinar.
 After describing the RCA process, complete a table for each selected overarching need.

-Overarching Need - By 2024, all students will meet their individual subgroup performance targets as established through the state accountability model.
+Overarching Need - By 2024, all students will meet their individual subgroup performance targets as established through the state and district accountability models.

 Root Cause # 1